dirtysalt/dirtysalt.github.io/srt-to-book-resources/markdown/srt-Graham Hancock_ Lost Civilization of the Ice Age & Ancient Human History _ Lex Fridman Podcast #449 - YouTube-source.md

 or if you're unlucky, if it's a bad journey

-# Chapter 14

-uh, might have the head of a bird and the body of a human being and so on and so forth.

-And that they communicate with us in the visionary state.

-Interestingly, although this sounds like woo-woo, and it is an area that most scientists would steer clear of at risk of their careers

-there is very serious work now being done at Imperial College in London and at the University of California at San Diego where volunteers are being given extended DMT.

-There's a new technology, uh, DMTX, uh

-where the DMT is fed directly into the bloodstream by drip

-and it's possible to keep the individual in the peak DMT state

-uh, which normally when you smoke or vape DMT

-you're looking, if you're lucky, at 10 minutes

-or if you're unlucky, if it's a bad journey

 because those 10 minutes can seem like forever.

 Um, but, uh, with DMTX, with the drip feeding of DMT into the bloodstream